 Currently, as Program Director of the Doris Duke Conservation Scholars Program at the University of California – Santa Cruz, It is my privilege to directly mentor, teach and advise forty outstanding undergraduate scholars from across the US.
 The two-year program combines experiential training in conservation research and leadership, with nation-wide internships in conservation practice.

 My general teaching philosophy in ecology and conservation revolves around creating transcendent experiences of discovery, identity formation, and connection that serve as lifelong touchstones for passion around the natural world and conservation.
 These experiences are different for every student, ranging from ecological discovery fueled by a masterful understanding of linear regression, frolicking through a field of alpine flora, to a meaningful dialogue with an invited speaker.
-My goal as an educator and mentor is to excite students via those experiences and train them with the analytical, communication and leadership skills, through inquiry-based and experiential learning, to empower them to make the change they want to see in the world.
+My goal as an educator and mentor is to excite students via those experiences and use inquiry-based and experiential learning approaches to teach analytical, communication, and leadership skills.
+Ultimately my goal as a mentor is to empower students to see themselves as leaders in making the changes they want to see in the world.

 - Doris Duke Conservation Scholars Program (UCSC)

 - An immersive six-week field course in conservation science and leadership, including elements of: ecological field research, natural history, research design, sampling, statistics, communication, leadership, writing, and presentation skills.